COVID-19: Africa must guard against complacency, premature jubilation — SFH

 “I will strongly suggest an alternate approach based on a cautious and proactive reflection on these numbers as, unfortunately, we are unable to work out where we are on the infection curve,” he added.

-Warning that COVID-19 is one case where people must ensure that complacency does not take hold on both sides of leadership and followership, the statement recalls “the bitter experience with the HIV epidemic that saw the continent lose a significant number of its productive workforce and deepened the prevailing gender stereotypes with women and girls as caregivers and took the continent backward.
+Warning that COVID-19 is one case where people must ensure that complacency does not take hold on both sides of leadership and followership, the statement recalls “the bitter experience with the HIV epidemic that saw the continent lose a significant number of its productive workforce and deepened the prevailing gender stereotype with women and girls as caregivers, and took the continent backwards.

 “Any complacency will see a worse situation than what the continent faced with AIDS and Ebola combined.

-“The emerging trajectory of (COVID-19) will thrash Africa’s weak health and social protection systems, deepening the specter of poverty and lack for millions of households losing their caregivers, and productive members of communities.
+“The emerging trajectory of (COVID-19) will thrash Africa’s weak health and social protection systems, deepening the spectre of poverty and lack for millions of households losing their caregivers, and productive members of communities.

+READ ALSO: COVID-19: Innovate to survive anticipated global economic crisis, FIN advises Africa

 “The capacity for institutional care will collapse and the recourse to community management with its attendant impact will become the order of the day.
-Women and girls will be the worst affected as the bulk of care will fall on them, eroding the nascent gains made on gender equality and economic empowerment in the continent,” he averred.
+Women and girls will be the worst affected as the bulk of care will fall on them, eroding the nascent gains made on gender equality and economic empowerment in the continent.”

 He urged African leaders and citizens to be mobilised for the long term to contain the pandemic.
 He urged: “Stay at home if that is what is required, and let us pull together to support each other to guarantee a daily livelihood for the poorest among us and ensure the effectiveness of lockdowns where they are in place;